davestewart/nuxt-content-assets/.github/ISSUE_TEMPLATE/3_bug.md

 ## Description

-A clear and concise description of the bug
+A clear and concise description of the bug.

 To reproduce:

-- Add steps as required
+- add steps as required

+Expected result:

+- result

 ## Context

 Add context here, such as:

 - relevant code snippets
-- what you expected to happen
 - what you think might be the problem
 - etc...